MicroGridsPy/MicroGridsPy/docs/user-guide/results.md

 # Results

-Solving a project yields a **structured results object** — `TypicalYearResults` for the steady-state formulation, `MultiYearResults` for the dynamic one.
+Solving a project yields a **structured results object** — `TypicalYearResults` for the typical-year formulation, `MultiYearResults` for the multi-year one.
 Each is a collection of analysis-ready `pandas` DataFrames.

 ## Obtaining results